djgroen/FabSim3/docs/remote_machine_configuration.md

 #### Python packages installation on your remote machine

-If you application requires a python package which is not available on pre-installed packages on your remote machine, you can install it as your local virtual environment.
-To do that, pleas specify the package name in `FabSim3/fabsim/deploy/applications.yml`under `packages` entry
+If you application requires a python package, which is not available on pre-installed packages on your remote machine, you can install it as your local virtual environment.
+To do that, please specify the package name in `FabSim3/fabsim/deploy/applications.yml`under `packages` entry
 ```yaml
 packages:
     - matplotlib